This post may contain affiliate links. Read our disclosure page for full details.

 Other beautiful parks that are worth visiting in Tokyo include Yoyogi Park (next to Meiji Shrine in Tokyo), The Imperial Palace East Garden and Ueno Park.
 These are only a small number of the many parks you can take a romantic stroll through in Tokyo!

 An added bonus: if you’re visiting Japan during cherry blossom season in spring, make sure you bring a picnic with you to sit and enjoy the beautiful blossoms!
+But fall in Japan is also incredible, and Tokyo is one of the best places to be.

 Watch the Tokyo skyline